yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2022/index.md

 [xerpi](https://github.com/xerpi) {{< gh-hovercard "7866" "implemented the 32 bit version" >}} of the `OutputDebugString`, `CreateCodeMemory`, and `ControlCodeMemory` supervisor calls.
 Thanks!

-xerpi’s help has a bigger objective in mind than just helping some weird Switch emulator.
+xerpi’s help has a bigger objective in mind than just helping some little-known Switch emulator.
 They’re developing [vita2hos](https://github.com/xerpi/vita2hos), a translation layer to run `PlayStation Vita` apps and games natively on the Nintendo Switch!
 The road ahead is long, since most Switch debug tools are 64-bit only, and the Vita is firmly a 32-bit console, so several rewrites and changes are in order to get the project going.